“We’re not friends”: Eniola Badmus, Laide Bakare ‘fight’ at Owambe film premiere

 However, a video showed Eniola noticeably agitated when she saw Laide on the dance floor.

-Badmus was heard stating in Yoruba, "Don't film us together, we're not friends."
+Badmus was heard stating in Yoruba, "Don't video us together, we're not friends."

-This incident is only the latest in a long-running feud between the two actresses.

 Laide Bakare leaks DM with Eniola Badmus

-A few hours after their video went viral, Laide took to her Instagram to share a screenshot of the messages Eniola sent to her over the night’s incident.
+A few hours after their video went viral, Laide took to Instagram to post a screenshot of the DMs Eniola sent her about the night's incident.

-In the message, Eniola pointed out that she must not be in her colleague’s video or pictures and accused her of once posting a bad photograph on the channel.
+In the message, Eniola stated that she should not appear in her colleague's videos or pictures and accused her of once sharing a terrible photograph online.

-Sharing the screenshot, Laide claimed that she was the one who made Eniola’s career and spent her hard-earned money on her when nobody wanted to accept her in Nollywood.
+Laide shared the screenshot, claiming that she was the one who launched Eniola's career and spent her hard-earned money on her when no one wanted to hire her in Nollywood.

 She wrote: